linode/docs/docs/guides/networking/linode-network/keepalived-with-bgp-failover/index.md

         visudo /etc/sudoers

-1. Within this file,grant permission for the new user to restart and stop the BGP-daemon.
+1. Within this file, grant permission for the new user to restart and stop the BGP daemon.
 The example below uses lelastic.

     {{< file "/etc/sudoers" >}}
 # User privilege specification